-How we handle your homeowners or condominium association in Shenandoah County
+How we deal with your homeowners or condominium association in Shenandoah County

 We require that the tenant abide by all community and association rules.
-To assist us in this duty, we will request that the property owner leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+To assist us in this endeavor, we need the landlord leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to secure those passes.
-Typically the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to give us the old passes before new passes can be issued.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
+Typically the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Occasionally, you'll need to give us the old passes before new passes can be issued.

 Landlord Reference

-a free archive for rental investors in Shenandoah County
+a handy archive for landlords in Shenandoah County

 - Collections and evictions